passthejoe/zen-of-debian/the_daily_update.md

 Without constant repetition, Joshua Bell the virtuoso could never happen.

-I don't want to compare mastering the violin with washing dishes, sweeping the floor, and setting up and maintaining a Linux system.
+I don't *necessarily* want to compare mastering the violin with washing dishes, sweeping the floor, and setting up and maintaining a Linux system.

-But I do.
+But I *could* do that.
 And I will.

 The secret to mastery is embracing the toil, the repetition, the practice.